Fauci: Americans are 'going to have to hunker down significantly more' to fight coronavirus

 Fauci: We need data 'to make sure the virus hasn't changed'March 15, 202001:06

-Fauci said he's let the Trump administration know of his feelings on this, adding that "they listen and," for the most part, "go with what we say."
+Fauci said he has let the Trump administration know his feelings on that, adding that "they listen and," for the most part, "go with what we say."

-An NBC News/Wall Street Journal poll released Sunday found that 60 percent of Americans believe the worst is yet to come in the crisis, with 40 percent saying their day-to-day lives will change as a result.
+An NBC News/Wall Street Journal poll released Sunday found that 60 percent of Americans believe the worst is yet to come, with 40 percent saying their day-to-day lives will change.

 Of Trump's handling of the outbreak, 45 percent of voters said they approved.